Supply Chain Management

 Better distribution

-When the intermediaries are used properly, then the objectives of supply chain management is achieved.
+When the intermediaries are used properly, then the objectives of supply chain management are achieved.
 This results in a regular distribution of goods by utilizing all resources.

 Why SCM is important?

-In today’s scenario, manufacturers and retailers are closely related to move to the circle for the replenishment of orders.
-As a result, they remain tuned for just in time stock to restore their shelves.
+In today’s scenario, manufacturers and retailers are closely related to moving to the circle for the replenishment of orders.
+As a result, they remain tuned for just-in-time stock to restore their shelves.

-Moreover, since the relationship has widened, information from the supply chain gave an advantage to companies an analytic tool for better results.
-Few points are as follows:
+Moreover, since the relationship has widened, information from the supply chain gave an advantage to companies with an analytic tool for better results.
+A few points are as follows:

 Dynamically optimizing the price

 Items that are seasonal or perishable are difficult to manage for which a supply chain strategy is important.
 Seasonal products like clothing need to be cleared during that duration or are sold at discounts to wind up the stock.
-Moreover, hotels or airlines with perishable and limited products have to behave dynamically that can improve margins using the objectives of supply chain management.
+Moreover, hotels or airlines with perishable and limited products have to behave dynamically that improve margins.

 Figuring out problems before in time

 In case the manufacturer faces a shortage of product as demanded by the customer, then in traditional methods, he might return unsatisfied.
-However, due to objectives of supply chain management, one can cope up with the needs of the buyer.
+However, one can cope with the needs of the buyer.
 This can either be done by restoration or by offering a substitute to make the customer happy.

 Promising inventory

-A marketer allocates the resources to fulfil the forecasted sales, actual and promised orders.
-As a result, the objectives of supply chain management focus on confirming the delivery date which in turn reduces incorrectly filled orders.
+A marketer allocates the resources to fulfil the forecasted sales and actual and promised orders.
+As a result, it focuses on confirming the delivery date which in turn reduces incorrectly filled orders.

 Supply Chain Management Process

-The procedure for objectives of supply chain management is followed to make the supply chain network cost-effective and efficient.
-As a result, it includes steps involved to manipulate raw materials into the final good.
-Following are the five basic components for the supply chain management process:
+It is followed to make the supply chain network cost-effective and efficient.
+As a result, it includes steps involved in manipulating raw materials into the final good.
+Following are the five basic components of the supply chain management process:

 Plan

 Firstly, the supply chain management process starts with planning level.
-The company need to build a strategy to know how the services and products will fulfil the demand of the customers.
-The planning mainly focusses on the maximization of profit.
+The company need to build a strategy to know how the services and products will fulfil the demands of the customers.
+The planning mainly focuses on the maximization of profit.
 A set of metrics is planned for designing the products and managing the services by the company.

 Develop